 However, you may be unaware of this pattern if you’ve learned about intonation from British RP-based textbooks.
 The official story on RP was that polite YNQs should be said with a high level prenuclear stretch followed by a nuclear low rise.
 This was called the ‘Low Bounce’ by O’Connor & Arnold in their classic Intonation of Colloquial English (2nd edition, 1973).
 Here it is, in examples from the accompanying cassette tape.
 (I’m old enough to have been taught by the authors; if I’m not mistaken, the first speaker is ‘Doc’ O’Connor and the second is Gordon Arnold.)

 |Did you see O/thello on television last night?

 Have you |thought any more about /getting a set?

 Your reaction to those clips may depend on whether you’re native or not.
 Non-natives may recognize the patterns as simply the way they were taught to speak English.
-Native Brits may be chuckling at how old-fashioned (and posh) they sound – the kind of speech that natives now associate with old films like Brief Encounter:
+Native Brits, on the other hand, may be chuckling at how old-fashioned (and posh) they sound – the kind of speech that natives now associate with old films like Brief Encounter:

 |Have you any with /nuts in it?